hgoebl/mobile-usage/README.md

 ## Example Output

-See an example output at <http://hgoebl.github.io/Mobile-Usage/>.
-Do not believe the numbers - the statistic is generated using the test-data of `mobile-detect.js`, so it is only reflecting User-Agents covered by the test.
+See an example output at <http://hgoebl.github.io/mobile-usage/>.
+Do not believe the numbers - the statistic is generated using the test-data of [mobile-detect.js](https://github.com/hgoebl/mobile-detect.js/), so it is only reflecting User-Agents covered by the test.
+It has absolutely nothing to do with reality.

 <img src="mobile-usage-preview.png">